Here's how to find your old Spotify Wrapped playlists from the last five years

-THE year is coming to an end and that can only mean one thing – it is almost time for your Spotify Wrapped.
+THE year is coming to an end and that can only mean one thing – it is time your Spotify Wrapped.

-But while the wait to find out who were your top artists in 2021 and what was your most played song go on a little longer, there is plenty of time to get reacquainted with some old favourites.
+But while you might be listening to your most played songs and artists for 2021, it also is the perfect time to get reacquainted with some old favourites.

 You can dive back into your most played songs for the past few years and relive the glories of 2017 or listen to the songs that got your through lockdown in 2020 on Spotify.